Heterosynaptic plasticity: Synaptic Scaling

 A neural network that undergoes plastic changes between synapses must initiate normalization mechanisms in order to combat unrestrained potentiation or depression.
 One such mechanism assures that the average firing rate of these neurons is kept at a reasonable rate through synaptic scaling.
 For example, inhibitory synapses are strengthened or excitatory synapses are weakened to normalize the neural network and allow single neurons to regulate their firing rate, maintaining proper overall synapse activation.
 Another mechanism is the cell-wide redistribution of synaptic weight.
 This mechanism conserves the total synaptic weight across the cell by introducing competition between synapses.
 Thus, normalizing a single neuron after plasticity.
 During development, cells can be refined when some synapses are preserved and others are discarded to normalize total synaptic weight.
 In this way, homeostasis is conserved in cells that are undergoing plasticity and normal operation of learning networks is also preserved, allowing new information to be learned.
+RAI1 influences synaptic scaling indirectly because it regulates gene expression in neurons, including genes involved in synaptic function and neuronal activity.
+Synaptic scaling depends on proper expression of proteins that adjust synaptic strength up or down to keep neural activity stable.
+When RAI1 (Retinoic Acid Induced 1) is reduced, this gene regulation is disrupted, which can affect the neuron's ability to maintain that balance and properly carry out homeostatic synaptic scaling NRP2 is involved in pathways that help regulate homeostatic synaptic scaling, which is the process neurons use to keep their activity stable by strengthening or weakening all synapses.
+When NRP2 (neuropilin-2) activity is reduced, it can lessen signals that promote synaptic downscaling (reducing synaptic strength), allowing synapses to remain stronger and improving neural communication.
+Decreased NRP2 after exercise may have supported a healthier balance of synaptic activity, making it easier for neurons to maintain stable firing while still adapting and learning.